mmuldo/ee010b/specs/function/lrswitch.md

-Returns `TRUE` (i.e. sets the zero flag) if the L/R switch has been pressed since the last time `LRSwitch` was called, as indicated by the `LRSwitchFlagPressed` flag set by the debouncing logic;
+Returns `TRUE` (i.e. sets the zero flag) if the L/R switch has been pressed since the last time `LRSwitch` was called, as indicated by the `LRSwitchPressed` flag set by the debouncing logic;
 otherwise,
 returns `FALSE` (i.e. resets the zero flag).
-When returning `TRUE`, resets `LRSwitchFlagPressed` before returning, in order to handle future presses.
+When returning `TRUE`, resets `LRSwitchPressed` before returning, in order to handle future presses.

 ## Arguments